FDA panel endorses booster shot for J&J COVID-19 vaccine | Health

 - United States

-A panel of U.S. health advisers endorsed booster doses of Johnson & Johnson's single-shot COVID-19 vaccine Friday, saying they should be offered at least two months after immunization.
+U.S. health advisers endorsed a booster of Johnson & Johnson's COVID-19 vaccine Friday, citing concern that Americans who got the single-dose shot aren't as protected as those given two-dose brands.

-J&J has asked the Food and Drug Administration for flexibility with its booster, arguing the extra dose adds important protection as early as two months after initial vaccination -- but that it might work better if people wait until six months later.
+J&J told the Food and Drug Administration that an extra dose adds important protection as early as two months after initial vaccination — but that it might work better if people wait until six months later.
+Unable to settle the best timing, the FDA's advisory panel voted unanimously that the booster should be offered at least two months after people got their earlier shot.

-The FDA's advisory panel voted unanimously that a booster should be offered without setting a firm time.
-The advisers cited growing worry that recipients of J&J's vaccination seem to be less protected than people who got two-dose Pfizer or Moderna options - and that most got that single dose many months ago.

-The FDA isn't bound by the vote but its ultimate decision could help expand the nation's booster campaign.
+"I think this frankly was always a two-dose vaccine," said FDA adviser Dr. Paul Offit of Children's Hospital of Philadelphia.
+"It would be hard to recommend this as a single-dose vaccine at this point."
+The FDA isn't bound by the recommendation as it makes a final decision — and adding to the debate's complexity, new research also suggests that J&J recipients might have a stronger immune response if their booster dose is from a competing brand.

+Preliminary results from an ongoing study of different ways to "mix and match" different shots showed that a booster of any sort revved up people's levels of virus-fighting antibodies — at least for a few weeks.
+And the most dramatic jump came from giving a Pfizer or Moderna shot after the single-dose J&J vaccination.

+FDA's advisers didn't vote on whether that should be recommended but told the government to allow flexibility with boosters, saying there were no safety red flags even if it's not yet clear just how much difference, if any, mixing and matching may make in long-term protection.

+"In the real world all these kinds of combinations are already happening so I think it's a matter of some urgency for the FDA to help sort out what is admittedly a complicated and challenging scenario," said Dr. Ofer Levy of Boston Children's Hospital.

-The government says all three U.S. vaccines continue to offer strong protection against hospitalization and death from COVID-19, and that the priority is getting first shots to the unvaccinated.
-But there's a growing push to shore up protection against “breakthrough” infections and the extra-contagious delta variant of the coronavirus.
+The government says all three U.S. vaccines continue to offer strong protection against hospitalization and death from COVID-19, and that the priority is getting first shots to the 66 million eligible but unvaccinated Americans who are most at risk.
+But with the spread of the extra-contagious delta variant and signs of waning immunity against milder infections, the nation is moving toward a broader booster campaign.

-Booster doses of Pfizer's vaccine began last month for people at high risk of COVID-19, and the FDA advisory panel has recommended the same approach for Moderna recipients.
+Last month Pfizer boosters started being offered to seniors and younger adults at high risk from COVID-19 because of poor health, jobs, or living conditions — at least six months after their initial vaccination.
+Thursday, the FDA advisory panel recommended the same approach for half-dose Moderna boosters.

+But J&J's vaccine has consistently shown lower effectiveness levels across a series of studies — and the FDA panel ultimately settled on another shot for any recipient 18 or older at least two months after their first vaccination.

+''This is really -- with the second dose -- bringing it, I think, on par with those other vaccines in terms of effectiveness," said Dr. Archana Chatterjee of Rosalind Franklin University.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)